 - 1. To identify ecologically significant areas (red flags) with the potential to influence the shape and form of a proposed development envelope. - 2.
 To ensure areas that areas to be retained are adequately protected and or managed to guarantee their long-term ecological viability. - 3.
-To ensure 'no net loss of biodiversity' through the principles of avoiding and minimising development impacts.
+To ensure 'no net loss of biodiversity' through the principles of firstly avoiding and minimising development impacts, and offsetting where avoidance cannot be practically achieved. - 4.
+Ensure any offsetting maintains or improves the biodiversity value of the site and is compatible with other site influences, such as bushfire.